 We generate cash primarily from cash flows from interest, fees and dividends earned from our investments as well as principal repayments and proceeds from sales of our investments.
 We also employ leverage to seek to enhance our returns as market conditions permit and at the discretion of CIM.
 On March 23, 2018, an amendment to Section 61(a) of the 1940 Act was signed into law to permit BDCs to reduce the minimum "asset coverage" ratio from 200% to 150% and, as a result, to potentially increase the ratio of a BDC's debt to equity from a maximum of 1-to-1 to a maximum of 2-to-1, so long as certain approval and disclosure requirements are satisfied.
-We intend to seek the approval of our shareholders to reduce our minimum "asset coverage" ratio from 200% to 150% in accordance with the 1940 Act.
+We are seeking the approval of our shareholders to reduce our minimum "asset coverage" ratio from 200% to 150% in accordance with the 1940 Act.

 The outbreak and spread of COVID-19 have caused severe stress and uncertainty in the U.S. and global economies as well as in the financial and credit markets.
-Given the uncertainty as to the full severity and duration of the pandemic and its effects on us with respect to our compliance with covenants in our loan facilities with lenders and our borrowers' ability to timely meet their financial obligations to us, management and our board of directors determined that it was in the best interest of our company and all of our shareholders to take certain steps during the three months ended March 31, 2020 that were necessary to improve our cash position and preserve financial flexibility in the short term.
+Given the uncertainty as to the full severity and duration of the pandemic and its effects on us with respect to our compliance with covenants in our loan facilities with lenders and our borrowers' ability to timely meet their financial obligations to us, management and our board of directors determined that it was in the best interest of our company and all of our shareholders to take certain steps disclosed below during the three months ended March 31, 2020 that were necessary to improve our cash position and preserve financial flexibility in the short term.
 This "Financial Condition, Liquidity and Capital Resources" discussion should also be read in conjunction with "Recent Developments - COVID-19" above.

 On March 19, 2020, our co-chief executive officers determined to (i) change the timing of declaring distributions to shareholders from quarterly to monthly; and (ii) temporarily suspend the payment of distributions to shareholders commencing with the month ended April 30, 2020, whether in cash or pursuant to our distribution reinvestment plan, as amended and restated.
 On July 15, 2020, our board of directors determined to recommence the payment of distributions to shareholders in August 2020.
-Distributions in respect of future months will be evaluated by management and our board of directors based on circumstances and expectations existing at the time of consideration.

 On July 30, 2021, our board of directors, including the independent directors, determined to suspend our share repurchase program commencing with the third quarter of 2021 in anticipation of the potential Listing.
-The share repurchase program will ultimately terminate upon the Listing, which is subject to market conditions, final approval by our board of directors and other factors.
+The share repurchase program terminated upon the Listing on October 5, 2021.